igorski/drunk-dragon-vs-the-drag-queens/README.md

 * on game over, fade in full screen of black before showing popup ?
 * shop intro and no items text should be unique per shop type
 * Do not repeat the same sentence in a conversation
-* Tweak conversations, also add intent specific replies and thank yous.
-Don't use generics ?
+* Tweak conversations, also add intent specific replies and thank you's.
 * Randomize attackType for opponents
 * shop generation in cities needs to ensure no duplicate types!
 * when a shop has been successfully generated, rotate the deployment circle
+* create bar interactions

 * Queens inside buildings should either be woo'd or fought (and be generated again ;)
 * Place bar queens in building-factory according to same logic as drabs, ideally blocking a path
+* Do the effects of boost wear off at the right pace ?
+* Can we create an island with a cave entrance ?
 * When fighting other queens, make "vogue" an action (using drag swag)
 * When buying a clothes item, discard the existing one of the same type (show confirmation)
 * Different background colour for bar floors